 DEMA has incorporated businesses, corporations and enterprises that have a stake in protecting critical infrastructure and key resources into the SERRP.
 The private sector entities that meet the criteria of critical infrastructure sectors and their associates are encouraged to join Arizona's efforts in the mitigation, preparedness, response and recovery of incidents and events.

-Most often, the BECC is staffed by a DEMA representative and those private sector partner(s) that are affected or impacted by the incident, and in concert with a State Emergency Operations Center activation.
+Most often, the BECG is staffed by a DEMA representative and those private sector partner(s) that are affected or impacted by the incident, and in concert with a State Emergency Operations Center activation.
 This allows those private sector partners a voice and open communication during an incident or event.

 Disability, Access & Functional Needs (AFN) Coordination